ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - SLSA
 - SWID

-Once the Statement is serialized with the correct media-type/content-format, an Issuer should fill in the attributes for the Registration Policy information header.
+Once the Statement is serialized with the correct media-type/content-format, an Issuer MUST fill in the attributes for the Registration Policy information header.
 From the Issuer's perspective, using attributes from named policies ensures that the Signed Statement may only be registered on Transparency Services that implement the associated policy.

-For example, if a Signed Statement is frequently updated, and it is important for Verifiers to always consider the latest version, Issuers SHOULD use the `sequence_no` or `issuer_ts` attributes.
+For instance, if a Signed Statement is frequently updated, and it is important for Verifiers to always consider the latest version, Issuers may use the `sequence_no` or `issuer_ts` attributes.

+Once all the Envelope headers are set, an Issuer MUST use a standard COSE implementation to produce an appropriately serialized Signed Statement (the SCITT tag of `COSE_Sign1_Tagged` is outside the scope of COSE, and used to indicate that a signed object is a Signed Statement).

 ## Registering Signed Statements